robOcity/ai-course/week-5-logical-agents-in-wumpus-world.md

     1. Discuss:  Programming assignment.
 Post questions about the assignment here and please offer assistance to others.

-    1. Please read [Technical challenges in machine ethics](http://robohub.org/technical-challenges-in-machine-ethics/) and illustrate at least two different approaches to addressing ethical concerns in AI.
+    1. Read [Technical challenges in machine ethics](http://robohub.org/technical-challenges-in-machine-ethics/) and illustrate at least two different approaches to addressing ethical concerns in AI.
 Can an AI be both logical and ethical?
-What duties and obligations does an AI have?
+What duties and obligations does an AI have?  _Support your position and post your discussion by midnight Wednesday.
+Reply to three other students by midnight Sunday._